 - Totally raw data

-How raw is totally raw?
+- How raw is totally raw?
 Crucially, CDPs don’t need data to be organized a certain way going in.
-If you want that data to be useable, though, and not have nightmares later, you need to organize it from the start.
+If you want that data to be usable, though, and not have nightmares later, you need to organize it from the start.

-The organization of data that underlies CDP performance isn’t the same as a rigid spreadsheet that you upload to a CRM.
+The organization of data that underlies customer data platform performance isn’t the same as a rigid spreadsheet that you upload to a CRM.
 Instead, it’s about building a structure of data recording and nomenclature that’s clear, consistent, and action-focused across your whole stack.
 This, not installing a program or choosing between two different CDPs, is where most implementations fall down.

 They accept it differently…